-COVID-19 has had a relatively limited impact on the operation of court hearings.
-As of October 2021, the Jersey court system is functioning essentially the same as it was before the pandemic.
+COVID-19 has had a relatively limited impact on the operation of court hearings and the court system is functioning as efficiently as it was before the pandemic.

 No legislation has been passed or orders issued generally suspending the operation of limitation periods in Jersey.